 static String copyValueOf(char[] data, int offset, int count)

-This method java.lang.String.copyValueOf(char[] data, int offset, int count) creates a new string object with the sequence of “count” number of characters of char[] data starting from offset position.
+The method copyValueOf(char[] data, int offset, int count) creates a string from count characters of the array starting at offset.

 </>